pranayb703/netflix-gpt/README.md

 - Embeded youtube video and made it autoplay and mute
 - Custom hook for movie trailers
 - Fixed css for trailer videos in background
+- Build the secondary container with movie list
+- Custom hook for popular, upcoming movies

 #Features